learn-co-curriculum/phrg-js-advanced-scope-arrow-functions-readme/README.md

 ### Which is preferred

 So which is better, an arrow function or a good old-fashioned function expression?
 Drumroll, please... and the answer is, "Neither!"
 They are different.
 Arrow functions bring some nice advantages to the table, but they also have their limitations.
-For example, an arrow function cannot be used to declare a method for an object.
+For example, arrow functions are not ideal for delclaring object methods, as they will not pick up the object as the `this` context.
 Also, arrow functions cannot be used as constructors.
 As you build your JavaScript skills, you will develop a feel for when to use them.
 Please make sure to explore the MDN resource listed below for further details.

 ### Summary